 Many authors go straight to eBook and don’t bother with the print book, but this isn’t a wise decision because again, it’s the real estate factor.
 You want to own as much of it as you can.
 Also, a print book will help you gain more visibility internationally as well.

 Audio is another great way to get your book out there, and this doesn’t have to be an audio book per se, you could use the tools available to you at Sparemin to create a fun, audio excerpt read by you!
-And you can use this on social media, it’s such fun!
+And you can use this on social media too.

 Focus on incremental successes